-XXVII.
-ADULT EDUCATION, TRAINING, AND GENERAL EDUCATION DEVELOPMENT (GED) PROGRAM
+XXI ADULT EDUCATION, TRAINING, AND GENERAL EDUCATION DEVELOPMENT (GED) PROGRAM

-The EOCC Adult Education Consortium sponsors adult education and training services serving Coffee, Dale, Geneva, and Pike County school systems, and Daleville, Enterprise, Elba, Geneva, Ozark, and Troy City Schools.
-Adult Education programs provide opportunities for learners (16 years of age and older) to earn their GED and improve skills in reading, writing, mathematics, and communication.
+The ESCC Adult Education Consortium sponsors adult education and training services serving Coffee, Dale, Geneva, and Pike County school systems, and Daleville, Enterprise, Elba, Geneva, Ozark, and Troy City Schools.
+Adult Education programs provide opportunities for learners (17 years of age and older, not enrolled in a public school) to earn their GED and improve skills in reading, writing, mathematics, and communication.
 The Adult Education programs also provide English as a Second Language to non-English speaking individuals to improve their writing, reading, and listening skills.
 Day and evening classes are available.
 Instruction in reading may be provided by a volunteer literacy tutor.
 All instruction, materials, and supplies are provided free of charge.
-For additional information, call 347-2623, ext.
+For additional information, call (334) 347-2623, ext.
 2218.

-A. EOCC's Enterprise Campus is a GED Testing Center.
+ESCC's Enterprise Campus is a GED Testing Center.
 Testing days are held on selected Tuesdays throughout the year.
 Preregistration is required because of limited space.
-For additional information, call 347-2623, ext.
-2272/2325.
+For additional information, call (334) 347-2623, ext.
+2218.